Philippe Rebille Philbert

 Philibert Rebillé dit Philbert (also Philibert, 1639 – after March 1717) was a French flautist.

 He is credited with the introduction of the one-keyed flute to France in around 1667.
-He was made a court musician by Louis XIV of France under the title of Musette de Poitou.
+He was made a court musician by Louis XIV under the title of Musette de Poitou.

-His wife was involved in the Affair of the Poisons and was executed in 1679 for having poisoned her first husband, M. Brunet, in order to marry Philbert.
+His wife Catherine Philbert was involved in the Affair of the Poisons and was executed in 1679 for having poisoned her first husband, M. Brunet, in order to marry Philbert.